Fort Lauderdale Landlord-Tenant Attorney Assisting with Resolving Rental Property Disputes

 At the Fort Lauderdale law firm of Marc Brown, P.A., we assist south Florida landlords and tenants who are involved in disputes regarding rental properties.
 Landlords and tenants both have legal rights in these situations, and they must adhere to the conditions of their rental contract or lease agreement.
 When these conditions are breached, it’s best to contact a Fort Lauderdale landlord-tenant attorney for sound legal advice.

-The law firm of Marc Brown, P.A. offers a free, no-obligation consultation to anyone who is involved in a rental property dispute, and we are proud to deliver high-quality legal services at cost-effective rates.
+The law firm of Marc Brown, P.A. offers a no-obligation consultation to anyone who is involved in a rental property dispute, and we are proud to deliver high-quality legal services at cost-effective rates.
 We offer aggressive and effective representation to both landlords and tenants in the Fort Lauderdale area.

 What Kinds of Disputes Does a Landlord-Tenant Lawyer Resolve?

 Several types of disputes can arise in the course of a landlord-tenant relationship.
 Generally speaking, all leases have an implied covenant of “quiet enjoyment.”
 This principle ensures that a tenant has the right to not be disturbed unnecessarily by his or her landlord.
 If your landlord does not leave you to enjoy the basic elements of privacy in your home, you should contact a lawyer.

 Another type of dispute arises when a landlord improperly holds a security deposit and claims damages that do not actually exist.
 If you believe that you are owed a sum of money by your landlord, you should discuss the situation with an attorney right away.

 Another grievance that often compels tenants to seek legal assistance is when a landlord fails to make necessary repairs.
 Your attorney will look over the details of your rental contract or lease agreement to determine if you have grounds to file a lawsuit, and your attorney will then work to resolve the matter through private negotiations, or if necessary, in the courtroom.